How To Get From Rome To Sardinia

 Ferry to Sardinia

-Rome to Sardinia ferry schedule
+Ferries from Rome to Sardinia schedule

 Ferries from Civitavecchia to Olbia are operated by Tirrenia and depart daily at 10:30 pm.
 The trip takes around 8 hours – depending on the sea conditions.